webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

 - **Startup**
   - three phases: NOMOUNT, MOUNT, OPEN.
     1. NOMOUNT:
-       1. background processes are started and shared memory is allocated.
+       1. pfile read. background processes are started and shared memory is allocated.
 The instance is not associated with any database.
        2. used to create a database or to create a database control file.
        3. If fails, most often cause is parameter file missing.
     2. MOUNT:
-       1. control file is read(name of database, all data file names, and redo log files).
+       1. control file is read(name of database, all data file names, and redo log files) and can be edited.
        2. rename data files, enable/disable archive logging, rename redo logs, recover database.
     3. OPEN: normal startup mode.
 Database started and available to users.
   - `STARTUP` // normal startup.